Medications and Drugs

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of acetaminophen, codeine, guaifenesin, and phenylephrine is used to treat stuffy nose, cough, pain and fever, and to reduce chest congestion caused by upper respiratory infections or the common cold.
+The combination of acetaminophen, codeine, guaifenesin, and phenylephrine is used to treat headache, fever, body aches, cough, chest congestion, stuffy nose, and sinus congestion caused by allergies, the common cold, or the flu.

 Acetaminophen, codeine, guaifenesin, and phenylephrine may also be used for other purposes not listed in this medication guide.